NHERI-SimCenter/SimCenterDocumentation/docstyle.md

 ---------------------------

 <details>
-<summary> <code>Code font</code> </summary>
+<summary> <code>Code (Monospace) font</code> </summary>

-Surround text in double backticks (\`\`) to apply a monospace font to [code in text](https://developers.google.com/style/code-in-text), inline code, and user input.
-Use code blocks (`.. :code-block::`) for code samples or other blocks of code.
+Apply a monospace font to [code in text](https://developers.google.com/style/code-in-text), file names, inline code, and user input.

+Use code blocks for code samples or other blocks of code.
 Do not override or modify font styles inline.
 Use code font to mark up code, such as class names, method names, HTTP status codes, console output, and placeholder variables.

-Some proper uses:

-- Referring to file names.
 </details>

 ---------------------------